 Clare grew up in the Eastern suburbs of Melbourne.

 After she finished school, Clare studied Law at Monash Uni in Clayton.
-While she was at university, Clare was elected to the City of Dandenong Council and a year later she became the youngest female mayor in Australian history, at 23.
+While she was at university, Clare was elected to the City of Greater Dandenong Council and a year later she became the youngest female mayor in Australian history, at 23.

-After graduating from Monash Uni, Clare traveled to Harvard University in the US to study Public Policy.
+After graduating from Monash Uni, Clare travelled to Harvard University in the US to study Public Policy.
 While she was there she lived in Boston and New York and worked in the New York Stock Exchange.

 In 2010, Clare worked with Aboriginal communities in East Arnhem Land on business development.